 - Regular DNA testing on all processed meat products, steaks and fish.

 Buy British & Irish, Support local farming

 We seek to promote long-term relationships with its suppliers.
 Where possible we use British & Irish products and support local farming.
-For example our chips are made using 100% British potatoes, our beef burgers are made with 100% British beef, our sausages are made with 100% British pork and all our beef steaks come from Britain and Ireland.
+For example our chips are made using 100% British potatoes, our beef burgers are made with 100% British and Irish beef, our sausages are made with 100% British and Irish pork and all our beef steaks come from Britain and Ireland.